developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Platforms

 * Windows Mobile
-* Zebra Devices Only(Scanners on Symbol Technologies' devices)
+* Zebra devices only (scanners on Symbol-branded devices)

 ###disconnectBtOnDisable

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Forces the scanner to disconnect from the terminal when it is 'disabled'.
-Since the scanner is disabled when you navigate to a new page, set this value to false if you want to maintain the bluetooth connection to your remote scanner.
+Forces the scanner to disconnect from the terminal when disabled.
+Since the scanner is disabled when navigating to a new page, set this value to false to maintain the Bluetooth connection to a remote scanner.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.disconnectBtOnDisable</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.disconnectBtOnDisable</code>

 ####Platforms

 * Windows Mobile
-* Zebra Devices Only(Bluetooth Scanners on Symbol Technologies' devices)
+* Zebra devices only (Bluetooth Scanners on Symbol Technologies' devices)

 ###displayBtAddressBarcodeOnEnable

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-If set to true the bluetooth address will be displayed as a barcode on the screen during the pairing process, initiated by calling 'enable' on a bluetooth scanner.
+If set to true the Bluetooth address will be displayed as a barcode on the screen during the pairing process, initiated by calling 'enable' on a Bluetooth scanner.
 Not all devices support this functionality.
 Note you must specify this parameter before or within the call to 'enable'.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.displayBtAddressBarcodeOnEnable</code>
 * Default Instance: This property can be accessed via the default instance object of this class.